HaxeFoundation/HaxeManual/README.md

  6. Check results on `localhost:2000`, repeat from step 4

 You can disable all `haxe.org` generators except the manual generator in `Main.hx` to hasten the generation process.
 A significant speed-up can also be gained by turning off the syntax highlighting.

-## Flowchart generation

-The flowcharts are generated from LaTeX / Tikz files in `assets/tikz` using the Haxe script in `tikz-convert`.
-The script depends on the following:

-- `xelatex` being in PATH.
-[TeX Live](http://www.tug.org/texlive/) 2013 version should be sufficient.
-Used to compile custom LaTeX environment snippets to PDF.
-- `mudraw` being in path.
-This is a part of [MuPDF](http://www.mupdf.com/).
-Used for rendering PDF to a PNG image.
-  - `convert` (from ImageMagick) can be used as a substitute; see `tikz-convert/Flowchart.hx`.
-- [Source Sans Pro](http://sourceforge.net/projects/sourcesans.adobe/) and [Source Code Pro](http://sourceforge.net/projects/sourcecodepro.adobe/) fonts being installed.